 Change It Up

 You may have created the perfect voicemail greeting, but who wants to listen to the same voicemail greeting month after month?
 Change it up!
 Every season you could create a new message that can introduce new products or services, or can convey a seasonal attitude.
-For example, if the wintertime is full of fun, family holidays, and if your greeting doesn’t include a “Happy Holidays” message, your customer may think that if your voicemail isn’t up to date, maybe your products aren’t either.
+For example, if the wintertime is full of fun, family holidays, and if your greeting doesn’t include a “” message, your customer may think that if your voicemail isn’t up to date, maybe your products aren’t either.

 Add a Touch of Creativity